joseantonio1234/Technical-documentation-joseantonio1234-technical-documentation-jacebuche/Informal education/Readme.md

 ## 🧾 Note

-These informal educational efforts have helped strengthen my technical foundations and prepared me for real-world troubleshooting, system implementation, and data-related tasks.
+These informal educational efforts have helped strengthen my technical foundations and prepared me for real-world troubleshooting, system Administration, and data-related tasks.

 ---